cuberoot-sw/spree_custom_notifications/README.md

   Notification link is added in `Configuration Menu`.

-  Admin is able to CURD on Notification.
+  Admin is able to CRUD on Notification.

 2. Spree Store -